Binding (linguistics): Configuration (c-command)

 Node A c-commands node B if every node dominating A also dominates B, and neither A nor B dominates the other.
+(Note: The definition of c-command is taken from Carnie (2013:127).)

 Given the binary division of the clause (S → NP + VP) associated with most phrase structure grammars, this definition sees a typical subject c-commanding everything inside the verb phrase (VP), whereas everything inside the VP is incapable of c-commanding anything outside of the VP.
 Some basic binding facts are explained in this manner, e.g.